 If your application is accepted, you will normally receive a lump sum payment of $5,000 to help make up for your loss of income as you first get back to work.
 If your application is rejected or you receive a smaller amount and think you should have gotten the full amount, don’t hesitate to contact a good workers’ comp lawyer so the issue can be clarified and resolved.

-Find A Top-Tier California Workers’ Compensation Lawyer Near Me!
+Find A Top-Tier Los Angeles Work Comp Lawyer Near Me

 While we have gone somewhat in-depth in the above sections on how California’s workers’ compensation systems and benefits work, there is obviously much more involved.
 Being well informed and having a knowledgeable workers’ comp lawyer fighting on your side from beginning to end is key to receiving your maximum benefits, getting your old job back or an adequate new job, and ensuring the process is navigated without undue delays.
 At Workers’ Compensation Attorney, we make sure your rights are protected every step of the way!